Thunder-Blaze/altblog/src/content/posts/zafkiel/index.md

 With **Svelte** powering the UI, **Tweakcn** providing theming flexibility, **TanStack Query** handling data-fetching experiments, and a **modular Rust backend** ensuring performance and stability, Zafkiel is slowly but surely becoming the client I’ve always wanted.

+The progress was slow because of my pc's limitations but now it will increase exponentially until I break myself.
-It’s not production-ready yet, but the journey has only just begun - and I’m excited to see where it goes from here.
+It’s not production-ready yet, but the journey has only just begun - and we have a long way to go.

 ---